michael-bateman/about-michael-quiz/README.md

 ## Modules
 Please note to run this program, you will need the following modules:
 * [Sys](https://docs.python.org/2/library/sys.html) - This is used to exit the game.
+* [Time](https://docs.python.org/2/library/time.html) - This is used at the beginning for a delay between when the title is seen and the instructions.

 ## How to use